-Watch demonstrators practice traditional Hawaiian craft techniques such as weaving baskets from lau niu or coconut fronds, a bracelets from lauhala (dry leaves from the pandanus tree) or play Hawaiian games.
-These are just a few of the activities performed by cultural demonstrators in the park.
-Check the Schedule of Events Page to see upcoming events in the park.
+BECOME INSPIRED as NPS staff and cultural practioners demonstrate traditional Hawaiian craft techniques such as weaving baskets from lau niu (coconut fronds), bracelets from lauhala (dry leaves from the pandanus tree) or play Hawaiian games.
+Almost every day in the park you can experience a taste of life in ancient Hawaiʻi.

 Witness the Fascinating Work of Cultural Practitioner, Kahakaʻio Ravenscraft